wakib1004/devops-learning/Docker/notes/notes.md

 | Ideal for long running tasks | Ideal for short lived tasks |
 |  | Portable (can run same way everywhere) |

-## Container Registry

-A centralised container repository where you deploy the container images (Like Github but for containers)

-Docker has one called Docker Hub which provides public and private repositories

-All major cloud providers (AWS, Azure, Google Cloud) have a container registry.

 ---

 ## What is Docker